nguyenhuy/buffer/README.md

 Cache policies:
 ===============
-- [`AccessTokenController`][9]: data is cached to persistent store.
+- [`AccessTokenController`][9]: data is cached in memory and persistent store.
 No other fancy things since we can’t get access token automatically.
-- [`ConfigurationController`][10]: data is cached in memory and saved to persistent store.
+- [`ConfigurationController`][10]: data is cached in memory and persistent store.
   - In constructor:
     - Load data from persistent store and save to memory.
   - When data is requested: